Deadlight (video game): Development and release

-Randall Wayne was named after a character in J. G. Ballard's 1981 novel Hello America; the stowaway Wayne.
-In terms of Randall's persona, the developers were not interested in creating a typical video game hero, someone who could easily fight off attacking zombies, instead, they looked at "what would the average person do if the apocalypse suddenly hit tomorrow?"
+Randall Wayne was named after a character in J. G. Ballard's 1981 novel Hello America, the stowaway Wayne.
+In terms of Randall's persona, the developers were not interested in creating a typical video game hero, someone who could easily fight off attacking zombies.
+They instead looked at "what would the average person do if the apocalypse suddenly hit tomorrow?"
 Co-writer Antonio Rojano Mora explains "We wanted a character that wasn't your typical cop, soldier, murderer or survivor.
 He's just a normal guy with his own problems, weaknesses and fears."
 Munárriz similarly states "he is not a soldier, he is not a scientist, he is not a hero."

 On October 5, Tequila announced the game was being released for Microsoft Windows via Steam, having sold well on Xbox Live Arcade.
-The Windows version would feature improved graphics, and a new nightmare difficulty mode, where the player's progress is not saved – they must complete the game in one go, and if they die at any point, they must return to the start.
+The Windows version would feature improved graphics, and a new nightmare difficulty mode, where the player's progress is not saved.

-On March 21, 2016, a Director's Cut version of the game was announced for Windows, PlayStation 4 and Xbox One.
+On March 21, 2016, a Director's Cut version was announced for Windows, PlayStation 4 and Xbox One.
 Published by Deep Silver, the new version features enhanced controls, new animations, and full 1080p resolution.
 A new gameplay mode, the "Survival Arena", is also included.
 The Director's Cut was released via Steam, GOG.com, PlayStation Network and Xbox Live on June 21.